In the previous post, I presented the project, its motivation and architecture. Now, it’s time to start checking some implementation.

 Core domain and Subdomains

 As the name suggests, the core domain represents the heart of the business, and it’s the very reason why it exists.
-Most of the attention should be on designing this core domain strategically and technically very well since it correlates with a competitive advantage in the market where the product is for.
+Most of the attention should be on designing this core domain strategically and technically very well since it correlates with a competitive advantage in the market where the product is made for.

 Defining subdomains within limited boundaries can be handy, especially when dealing with complex projects; where the domain is too abstract, you must divide it into smaller pieces to conquer.
 Usually, it grows as granular as you learn about the domain itself.
+It’s important to mention that the definition of domain and subdomain will vary depending on the project and its business goal.

 Strategic and Tactical Design

-For implementing DDD as the development approach, you must use both Strategic and Tactical design concepts to streamline the design from different aspects and concerns.
+For implementing DDD as the development approach, you must use both Strategic

-The Strategic design focus on the high-level concepts for the whole solution, such defining the Bounded contexts, Context mapping, and Subdomains.
+, Context mapping, and Subdomains.
 This will define the overall organization of the entire system.

-The Tactical design is concerned in defining the details of the Aggregates, Value Objects, Entities, Repositories, Services, etc.
+is concerned in defining the details of the Aggregates, Value Objects, Entities, Repositories, Services, etc.

-Different techniques can be used to drive this design concept, including Event storming, a workshop-based session aiming to explore the domain intrisecaties to the light right from the domain experts experts in collaboration with developers, stakeholders and other roles, simillarily to brainstorming.
+Although I won’t cover domain mapping in this series, different techniques can be used to drive this design, including Event storming, a workshop-based session aiming to explore the domain intrisecaties to the light right from the domain experts

-I don’t intend to cover any of these techniques in depth with the series.
-I also want to mention that Event storming, Domain Events and Event sourcing are different things, although they have to be used together for a more comprehensive approach of the system design.
+are different things, although they have to be used together for a more comprehensive approach of the system design.

 Do Microservices limit boundaries?

-For this specific project, I only needed a microservice per bounded context, but once the csproj has a similar name of the bounded context, I felt I needed to clarify that relation to avoid confusion.
+has a similar name of the bounded context, I felt I needed to clarify that relation to avoid confusion.
 These are the namespaces representing each bounded context, with their respective microservice inside:

 1